Ouna-Bilegma/markdown-challenge/README.md

 - *Painting*  :art:

 ### You can always count on me
-*When you need somebody to eat, talk, walk with   :smile:   , as I am new to the coding world I don't know much but I'd happily help you If you ask.*
+*When you need somebody to eat, talk, walk with, as I am new to the coding world I don't know much but I'd happily help you If you ask.*

 ### A funny story
 *One day me and my friend traveled to South Korea, before leaving back to home she checked how to get to the airport,so the shortest way was by metro.
 Normally by the end of the ride there are always a lot of people cause it's an airport, right?
 Not in our case...Instead of Incheon airport we were in Incheon village...We missed our flight but it's another story...*